pratikpidgey/Divvy-Bikes-Exercise/README.md

 # Divvy Data Project

 A capstone project for the Google Coursera Program.
-This is a ficticious scenario for the purpose practicing data analysis.
+Based on the case study "'Sophisticated, Clear, and Polished’: Divvy and Data Visualization" written by Kevin Hartman (found here: https://artscience.blog/home/divvy-dataviz-case-study).

 ## Introduction
-The a bike-share service wants to want increase revenue by turning casual members into paid members.
+Divvy, a bike-share service, wants to want increase revenue by turning casual members into paid members.
 To do this, the firm wants you to understand the difference between a casual memeber and a paid member.
 They believe that understanding this behavior will unlock the key to increasing revenue.

 ### Strategy
 Working with the monthly 2021 data, I opened the datasets Excel to inspect the data.
 We want to ensure the data is clean and there are no discrepancies between the files.
 I noticed some rows under columns such as 'started_at' are blank.
 However, this does impact our analysis since we do not need this information to understand this behavior.
 I quickly caluclated 'ride_length' & 'day_of_week' by performing the folling formulas on the two empty columns: `=D2-C2` & `=WEEKDAY(C2,1)`.